award

 • Disabilities related to cognition.
 Permanent memory loss, impairment to one’s executive functioning, and inability to pay attention are some of the most common cognitive issues that may last a victim’s entire life after suffering a head injury.

 • Seizures.
 Certain types of head injuries can disrupt the electrical signals that the brain is sending to various parts of the body.
-This brain damage can cause a victim to: lose coordination in their movements, experience strange or uncontrolled bodily movements, lose their sense of taste, smell, touch, or sound, and this damage can even lead to the development of seizures immediately or over time.
+This brain damage can cause a victim to lose coordination in their movements, experience strange or uncontrolled bodily movements, lose their sense of taste, smell, touch, or sound, and this damage can even lead to the development of seizures immediately or over time.

 What Causes Head Injuries?

 The brain is a very complicated body part and may require different types of treatment to recover after an injury.
 Oftentimes, doctors may try different types of treatments to determine which one could be most successful.
-Head injuries could have both short and long-term effects.
+Head injuries could have both short-term and long-term effects.
 Head injuries are very unpredictable and could require medical attention throughout the victim’s life.
 Head injuries are most likely to affect the victim’s memory, including short-term and long-term memory.
 Our attorneys understand how stressful it can be for both the victim and their families.
 We work to make sure that you receive compensation for the financial support you need for the future.
 Below are some examples of what causes head injuries:

-• Surgery
+• Explosions

 How Can a Head Injury Attorney Help Your Personal Injury Claim?